Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 Ideally in a sterile environment, the vial's lid can be removed and the inoculant can be added.
 Alternatively, for additional sterility, a needle can be sent down a tube, without removing the cap at all.

 How much inoculant should you add?
 That depends on how concentrated your inoculant is.
-From our experience, we will take a dense culture/slurry, add a few drops to sterile media or water, and then inoculate our vials from this stock.
+From our experience, we create a dense culture/slurry, add a few drops to sterile media or water, and then inoculate our vials from this stock.
+If you are using a dropper, hold it vertically for more accurate, consistent drops.

 ### 4. Cleaning glassware